 The development of a renewable energy project is a lengthy process.
 Securing planning consent is one of these steps however, there are a number of further steps that need to be taken.
 These include the securing of a route to market, securing the grid connection, carrying out due diligence on the project being proposed and securing finances to build the project.

-A planning application for the grid connection underground cable (UGC), substation and a battery energy storage system is being prepared for the project.
+A planning application for the grid connection underground cable (UGC), substation and a battery energy storage system has been submitted to Donegal County Council.
 This consists of an approx. 9km cable route between the permitted wind farm and the existing Cathaleen’s Falls substation which the project will connect into.
 The underground cable route will go west on approx. 9km of local roads before turning south and crossing the River Erne via a 130m section of overhead line (OHL).
 The OHL will have a lattice steel mast either side of the River Erne.
 Once across the River Erne the UGC grid connection travels east approximately 300m into the existing Cathaleen Falls 110kV substation.
 This route was assessed as part of the most recent wind farm EIAR.